On medium-rank Lie primitive and maximal subgroups of exceptional groups of Lie type: Notation and preliminaries

 A subgroup of $\mb G$ is \emph{Lie primitive} if it does not lie in any proper, positive-dimensional subgroup of $\mb G$, it is called \emph{$\mb G$-irreducible} if it does not lie in any proper parabolic subgroup of $\mb G$, and \emph{$\mb G$-completely reducible} (often abbreviated to $\mb G$-cr) if, whenever it lies in a parabolic subgroup, it lies in a corresponding Levi subgroup.
 Of course, Lie primitive subgroups are $\mb G$-irreducible, and both types of subgroup are vacuously $\mb G$-completely reducible.

-For a given (simple) subgroup $H$ of $\mb G$, (with the exceptions given in Theorem \ref{thm:maximale8}) we prove that $H$ is contained in a member of $\ms X$, that if $H$ is contained in the fixed points $G=\mb G^\sigma$ then $H$ is contained in a member of $\ms X^\sigma$, and furthermore that $N_{\bar G}(H)$ is contained inside a member of the collection $\ms X^\sigma$ for any $\bar G$.
+For a given (simple) subgroup $H$ of $\mb G$, we prove that $H$ is contained in a member of $\ms X$, that if $H$ is contained in the fixed points $G=\mb G^\sigma$ then $H$ is contained in a member of $\ms X^\sigma$, and furthermore that $N_{\bar G}(H)$ is contained inside a member of the collection $\ms X^\sigma$ for any $\bar G$.
 This is a strong form of Lie imprimitivity, which we will unimaginatively refer to as \emph{strong imprimitivity}.
-Normally we will prove this using general theorems---for example, if $H$ stabilizes a line on the non-trivial composition factor of the adjoint module then $H$ is strongly imprimitive (Lemma \ref{lem:fix1space})---but occasionally we will have to prove strong imprimitivity via the stabilization of more complicated subspaces than lines, and rarely have to work directly with automorphisms.
+Normally we will prove this using general theorems---for example, if $H$ centralizes a line on the non-trivial composition factor of the adjoint module then $H$ is strongly imprimitive (Lemma \ref{lem:fix1space})---but occasionally we will have to prove strong imprimitivity via the stabilization of more complicated subspaces than lines.

 Our notation for modules is the same as in the previous papers in this series \cite{craven2017,craven2015un}.
 Write $\soc(V)$ for the socle of a module $V$ and $\soc^i(V)$ for the preimage in $V$ of the socle $\soc(V/\soc^{i-1}(V))$ of the quotient module $V/\soc^{i-1}(V)$, $\rad(V)$ for the radical of a module $V$, $\top(V)$ for the top of a module $V$, i.e., the quotient module $V/\rad(V)$, $V{\uparrow^H}$ for the induction of $V$ to $H$ and $V{\downarrow_H}$ for the restriction of $V$ to $H$.
-Write $V^H$ for the fixed points of $V$ under the action of $H$, and $P(V)$ for the projective cover of $V$.
+Write $V^H$ for the fixed points of $V$ under the action of $H$.
+Write $P(V)$ for the projective cover of $V$.
 The \emph{heart} of a module $V$ is the quotient module $\rad(V)/\soc(\rad(V))$.
 Write $k$ or $1$ for the trivial $kH$-module.
 If $V$ is a $kH$-module, we often consider its $1$-cohomology, i.e., the module $\Ext_{kH}^1(k,V)$.
 For brevity we sometimes conflate the $1$-cohomology itself with its dimension, as it is only the dimension of $1$-cohomology that is of interest to us.

 In order to save space, when we give a module's socle layers, we distinguish between the layers using `/', so that a module with socle $A$ and second socle $B\oplus C$ would be written $B,C/A$.
 We also use the notation $B/A$ for the quotient of $B$ by $A$, but whenever we do so we say that we mean the quotient.
 Write $\cf(V)$ for the multiset of composition factors of $V$.